Cryptolens/docs/web-interface/automatic-expiration-notice.md

 If you want to edit how many days in advance an email is sent and whether an email should be sent when the license key gets blocked, you can do so by modifying a data object associated with the product.
 It's called `cryptolens_expirationnotice`.
 By default, its value is `0,3,7`.
 The string value `0,3,7` means that an expiration notice should be sent 7 and 3 days in advance and the 0 means that when the license gets blocked, a notification will be sent too.
 For example, if you only want to send expiration notice in advance, you can change this string to `3,7` and if you only want to send confirmations when a license gets blocked, you can can set it to `0`.

+It is possible to send a copy of each expiration notice to different email address.
+This can be accomplished by by adding a data object on the product level with the name `cryptolens_expirationnotice_send_copy` and **StringValue** set to the email address where the copy should be sent.